AuburnSports - Transfer tracker: What's new with Auburn's transfer targets

 "I have decided to make a fresh start," Carton tweeted.

-Pearl and Auburn were among one of the first programs to reach out to Carton following his decision to leave the Buckeyes, according to Jake Weingarten of Stockrisers.com.
+Pearl and Auburn were among one of the first programs to reach out to Carton following his decision to leave the Buckeyes, according to Weingarten.

 Carton, formerly the high school player of the year in Iowa, was the No. 6 point guard in the nation in the 2019 class.
 He was Ohio State's third-leading scorer this past season at 10.4 points per game.